(Updated 14th November, 2022)

 NB.
 It is crucial in your application to establish that you do not intend to abandon your residence abroad, as per rule 9 FAM 402.2-5(C)(5) (U) of the Foreign Affairs Manual.
 Usually, this will be ongoing property/residential ties, family ties, bank accounts and ongoing payments, car papers, and any other permanent connections to your country of residence.

-- Pay the non-refundable application fee of US$160.
+- Pay the non-refundable application fee of US$185.
 For some nationalities, additional fees can apply.

 - Print the application form and payment confirmation, and bring them with you to the appointment, as well as your passport (valid 6+ months beyond your stay) and two passport photos that meet the required format.
 Also bring any and all available supporting documentation showing the purpose of your visa application, such as boat papers, Seaman’s Book, employment letter or contract, yacht itinerary, proof of seafaring work history, future travel planned/booked and, importantly, proof that you can afford all expenses for the duration of your visit.
 If you have an old passport that shows a problem-free travel history (ie. no revoked visas or overstays, etc), bring that too.
 If in doubt, get an agent to check your documentation.

 - It is not necessary to have a job lined up to apply for a B1/B2, but it can help.
 If you happen to be joining a commercial charter yacht, it’s an idea not to volunteer the name of the yacht, or at least, request an offer letter that doesn’t mention the boat’s commercial status.
 By letter of the law, “Yacht crew who will provide services on board a recreational vessel and who are able to establish that they have a residence abroad which they do not intend to abandon, regardless of the nationality of the yacht, are classifiable B-1”.
 In other words, the B-1 is aimed at crew on private vessels.
-Even though commercial yachts are considered to be private, it’s worth avoiding any confusion.
+Even though ‘commercial yachts’, as we say in yacht-speak, are considered private, it’s worth avoiding any confusion.

 If in any doubt about the application process, the documentation required for the interview and the interview itself, it is explained in these useful Youtube videos by GrayLaw solicitors in California.
 They are not specifically aimed at yacht crew, but they are extremely clear and will help you navigate the process: